chrisbrickey/firework-fun/docs/README.md

 ### Bonus features

-- [ ] Add speed controller to speed up and slow down the fireworks display (set up as input to setInterval)
+- [ ] Add speed controller to speed up and slow down the fireworks display
 - [ ] Select the order in which fireworks are deployed
-- [ ] Enable users to build their own fireworks by designing color, shape, explosion trajectory, sound, etc.
+- [ ] Enable users to build their own fireworks by designing color, shape, explosion trajectory